-- 1 Juvenile – 1 inch Juvenile (A younger and smaller specimen of the Christmas Tree Dwarf Crayfish at a lower price than our young adult specimens.
+- 1 Juvenile – 1 inch Juvenile (A younger and smaller specimen at a lower price than our young adult specimens.
 This is a particularly fast-growing, hardy species and will usually grow well into adult size and coloration within 1 to 3 months.
 In the meantime, any customers who choose to go with a juvenile specimen can save some money and experience the excitement of watching their little crayfish grow!)

 - 1 B-Grade Juvenile – 1 inch Juvenile (All of our “B-Grade” crayfish are simply specimens that are missing legs or claws.
 Loss of appendages is not permanent and happens commonly with crustaceans.
 They are completely healthy with excellent coloration and will completely regenerate lost appendages within 1 to 2 molts (about 2 to 3 months)

 What We Like About This Crayfish:

 - Exceptional coloration

 - Will breed in the aquarium

 RECOMMENDED TANK PARAMETERS: